-According to the U.S. Department of Agriculture, between 30 percent to 40 percent of all food in the United States is wasted annually, food that could otherwise help feed the hungry and reduce food insecurity.
-Not only that, but rotting food is the largest producer of greenhouse gasses in landfills, specifically methane.
+According to the U.S. Department of Agriculture, between 30% to 40% of all food in the United States is wasted annually, food that could otherwise help feed the hungry and reduce food insecurity.
+Not only that, but rotting food is the largest producer of greenhouse gas in landfills, specifically methane.

 As daunting a proposition as reducing this amount of waste may seem, the steps you can take at home to tackle this issue are fairly simple.
 Here are three of the biggest (and easiest) ways to eliminate food waste at home.

 1. Purchase Planning (Precycling)

 Before you tackle the issue of leftover food in the kitchen and pantry, a good preemptive approach is to plan out your shopping in advance.
 After all, you can’t waste food if you haven’t bought a surplus.

 The practice of precycling helps you eliminate waste before it’s created.
 You can do this by planning out your shopping ahead of time and buying only what you need.

 Precycling doesn’t just apply to buying sustainable packaging, it applies to the contents as well.
 Will you finish this loaf of bread before it starts to expire?
 Do you need two gallons of milk in the fridge, or is one all you’ll use before it spoils?
 Do you already have leftovers at home that you can eat?
 Is this an impulse buy or something you planned on getting ahead of time?

 Thinking through how quickly you’ll use a product and how long it stays fresh are key when planning to eliminate food waste.
 Plus, precycling has the added bonus of tending to save you money.